pytorch/torchtune/tutorials/training_recipe_deep_dive.md

 #### How do I write my own recipe?

 Before writing a new recipe, check the [recipes folder](../recipes/) to see if an existing recipe satisfies your use case.
-If not, following are some common scenarions in which you might need to write some code.
+If not, following are some common scenarions.

 &nbsp;